ubccr/xdmod-supremm/docs/extending.md

 If a custom dataset mapping file is used then it must be maintained and may need to be modified when the XDMoD software is upgraded.

-This document only describes instructions for the PCP-based datasources.
-However, the same techniques describe here can be used to generate data mappings for non-PCP-based data such as is used in the [XSEDE version of XDMoD](https://xdmod.ccr.buffalo.edu).
+This document only describes instructions for PCP and Prometheus-based datasources.
+However, the same techniques describe here can be used to generate data mappings for unofficially supported data such as is used in the [XSEDE version of XDMoD](https://xdmod.ccr.buffalo.edu).

 ## Background